mptooling/pr-whisper/README.md

 # TODO
 - [ ] Configuration validation
 - [ ] Log only in debug mode in workflow
 - [ ] Readable configuration.
-Must be like human language.
-Example `if Filepath contains "app/Http/Controllers" and file status is in "modified, removed" then whisper "Please update the specification.yaml file"`
+It must be like human language.
+For example `if Filepath contains "app/Http/Controllers" and file status is in "modified, removed" then whisper "Please update the specification.yaml file"`
-- [ ] Restructure
+- [x] Restructure
 - [ ] Tests
 - [ ] Contribution guide
 - [ ] Issue template